EastBurn (restaurant)

-EastBurn, sometimes known as EastBurn Public House or stylized as Eastburn, is a pub and restaurant in Portland, Oregon.
+EastBurn, sometimes known as EastBurn Public House or stylized as Eastburn, is a pub and restaurant in Portland, Oregon, United States.

 Description

 EastBurn is a pub and restaurant on East Burnside Street in southeast Portland's Buckman neighborhood.
 Michael Russell of The Oregonian described the restaurant as a "home for swing chairs and craft beer" with "a handful of small fire pits built into round tables in the back".
 According to Willamette Week's Matthew Korfhage, "EastBurn is like a bar with hidden levels—especially because it literally has a hidden level downstairs filled with skee ball and Pac-Man."
 He described EastBurn as a "sensitive bro-bar, comedy bar, beer-dinner bar, trash-TV bar and presidential-debate bar".
 The restaurant has hosted book discussion club meetings, open mic shows, and comedy shows.
 Children are only allowed upstairs, as of 2016.

 Korfhage wrote in 2016, "there's always a rare beer you didn't know about on tap or a goofball deal you'd have no reason to expect, like $2 off whiskey on Wednesday and $2.50 craft pints on Tuesday—and $3.50 craft pints during happy hour, for that matter, not to mention $3 off specialty cocktails.
 And during the NBA playoffs, the bar tosses out free beers when the Blazers eclipse 100 points.
 Every hour is happy, perhaps—but only at random."

 The drink menu has included whisky and, seasonally, cider.
 The restaurant served CBD-infused beer on tap, as of 2018.